Skip To Content

 “Women spend much more than men on average for healthcare in retirement, largely because they tend to live longer than men and are more likely to have multiple chronic conditions.”

-— Nevenka Vrdoljak, managing director and senior quant analyst for the Chief Investment Office, Merrill and Bank of America Private Bank
+— Nevenka Vrdoljak, managing director in the Chief Investment Office for Merrill and Bank of America Private Bank

 Watching their mothers deal with medical costs can act as a wake-up call, says Melissa Spickler, a Merrill financial advisor in Bloomfield Hills, Michigan.
-One of her clients, a teacher in her mid-40s with three kids in college, is helping her ailing 79-year-old mother both financially and as a caregiver.
+One of her clients, a teacher in her late 40s with three kids in college and grad school, is helping her ailing 82-year-old mother both financially and as a caregiver.
 “Seeing the impact of her mother’s illness up close has made her realize the importance of planning for her healthcare costs down the line,” she says.
 “She doesn’t want to have to rely on her kids to take care of her.”

 Spickler helped her client evaluate potential costs by talking with her about her family’s medical history, her own potential life expectancy, the limits of Medicare and other factors.
 Spickler then presented possible ways to help prepare for the costs.
 Armed with this information, the client decided to invest a portion of her savings for potential growth to help her cover her healthcare expenses as she ages and transferred some of her funds to more liquid accounts so that she’d be able to manage any possible emergencies more easily.